fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 ### Goal of this mod:
 The main idea for this mod came from the difference I felt playing a cheat/noncheat run.
 This mod records if intended difficulty is turned off, and reflects that in some story changes.
 I've also added some new dialog ideas I had.

-I also wanted to incorporate folklore into the story, and insert my fanfiction backstory for Artemy.
+I also wanted to incorporate new folklore into the story, and insert my fanfiction backstory for Artemy.
 Wolves are also thematically important and come up alot.
 This is honestly kind of a furry mod, and I apologize for that.

 But it's mostly incomplete at this point, and for now I've just inserted some conversation ideas I had.